 A Weekend of History in Gulf Shores

-Whether you want to include a little history or a lot in your Gulf Shores vacation, with so many unique historical sites in and around Gulf Shores, you’ll have plenty of options.
+Whether you want to include a little or a lot of Gulf Shores history in your vacation, with so many unique historical sites in and around Gulf Shores, you’ll have plenty of options.
 Cooler temperatures in the fall make it the ideal time to explore the Alabama Gulf Coast.
 Make reservations at your favorite Gulf Shores condo or Fort Morgan beach house and let the journey back in time begin!